Tim Martin (businessman): Career

 His early jobs included working on a building site in Ware, Hertfordshire, and acting as a sales representative for The Times.

-Martin is the founder and chairman of Wetherspoons.
+Martin is the founder and chairman of J D Wetherspoon plc.
 He bought his first pub, in Muswell Hill, in 1979 which was originally named Martin's Free House before renaming to Wetherspoons, named after one of Martin's teachers who could not control his class.
 His brother Gerry also ran a pub chain, Old Monk, which was listed in 1998, but went out of business in 2002.

 After the opening of Martin's first location, the organisation kept growing and expanding as Wetherspoons started opening more locations throughout the north of London, and eventually across the whole UK.
 In 1992, Wetherspoons was listed on the Stock Exchange as JD Wetherspoon plc.

 In 1998, Martin kept expanding the company's operations and opened 20 locations in one month in July, with seven opening on the same day.

-In 2000, under Martin's leadership, Wetherspoons opened its 400th location and by 2008 the number had increased to 800 Wetherspoons locations.
+In 2000, under Martin's leadership, Wetherspoon opened its 400th location and by 2008 the number had increased to 800 Wetherspoon locations.

 In 2005, Martin was voted the fifth most influential person in the UK pub industry.
 He is an admirer of Sam Walton's business philosophy.
-He visits at least 15 Wetherspoons outlets each week.
+As of 2009, he visited at least 15 Wetherspoon outlets each week.

-In January 2023, the Wetherspoons pub chain closed 11 pubs across the UK with 35 more up for sale, Martin stated that pubs across the UK were being crippled via unfair taxes in comparison to supermarkets.
+In January 2023, the Wetherspoon pub chain closed 11 pubs across the UK with 35 more up for sale, Martin stated that pubs across the UK were being crippled via unfair taxes in comparison to supermarkets.
 Martin went on to state that he was pushing for tax parity with supermarkets and unless this is implemented the pub industry would inevitably shrink.

 As of February 2023, Martin owned 30.77m shares (23.90% of shares).

+In February 2026, Tim Martin was listed on the Sunday Times Tax List with an estimated £199.7 million.